The IMOD Home Page

 Cygwin for Windows: For full functionality, the Windows version

-requires installation of a
+requires installation either of a

-the Download page.
+provide Python packages on the Download page.

 -